Can You Spay A Dog In Heat? Dangers And Recommendations

 Your bitch has reached sexual maturity and is due to be spayed, you’re thinking that you’ll book that spay surgery appointment and then you discover – she’s in heat!

-We all know that a heat cycle lasts approximately 3 weeks.
+We all know that a heat cycle lasts approximately 3 weeks, so does it matter if we still keep that spay appointment?

 You’ve heard the rumours, isn’t it supposed to be bad to spay a dog in heat?